ianto-cannon/spinning_drop/README.md

 1.  **Capillary pressure:** due to surface tension ($\sigma$).
 2.  **Centrifugal pressure:** due to rotation ($\omega$).

-The form of the Young-Laplace equation follows the coordinate system described by Demirkır et al. (2024)[^1], but we substitutes centrifugal acceleration $\omega^2z$ for gravitational acceleration $g$.
+The form of the Young-Laplace equation follows the coordinate system described by Demirkır et al. (2024)[^1], but we substitute gravitational acceleration $g$ for centrifugal acceleration $\omega^2z$.

 ## Derivation of the ordinary differential equation for the profile shape